-Working on your research in the library will help you find resources for your paper - but also should give you a chance to get familiar with the place and the resources you'll use for other courses as well.
+Researching your website overview in the library will help you find good material for your assignment - but also should give you a chance to get familiar with the place and the resources you'll use for other courses as well.
 This week we'll focus on these goals:

-You may also need to find some background information to understand these expert arguments and will want to compare them.
+You may also need to compare different arguments.
 What do people generally agree on?
 Where do they diverge?
-Are there different approaches to your research question that you want to acknowledge as you make your own argument?
+How will you acknowledge these differences as you make your own argument?

 Browse the Encyclopedia of Food and Culture (Main Floor Reference Collection GT 2850) and The Oxford Encyclopedia of Food and Drink in America (Main Floor Reference Collection TX 349 .E45)